Laufire/kiss/Notes.md

 * Use $.$el.<methods> to work around default kiss functionalities like 'one handler per event'. **But use it only when it's absolutely necessary, as this coud break the structure**.

+* May $.trans always return a value too, it will help with testing.

 ## General